SnuktheGreat/synapse/readme.md

 }
 ```

-Next to `wrapExceptionalFunction` for _Function_ lambdas, there also is a `wrapExceptionalConsumer`  for _Consumer_ lambdas and `wrapExceptionalSupplier` for _Supplier_ instances.
+Next to `wrapExceptionalFunction` for _Function_ lambdas, there also is a `wrapExceptionalConsumer`  for _Consumer_ lambdas and `wrapExceptionalSupplier` for _Supplier_ lambdas.
 There are also three `wrapExceptional` methods that infer the type from the given lambda automatically.